Common-Longitudinal-ICU-data-Format/ARF-NIV_TreatmentLocation/README.md

 ## Detailed Instructions for running the project

+## 0. Upload outlier cutoffs

+Before running the code for this project, please upload the file [`project_outlier_thresholds.csv`](outlier-thresholds/project_outlier_thresholds.csv) into your project directory

 ## 1. Run code

 Detailed instructions on the code workflow are provided in the [code directory](code/README.md)